-But setting some goals for the new year can be a great way to get off on the right foot.
-Whether you're back in the office or still working from home, working for a large publisher or starting your own freelance journey, these resolutions for writers can help freshen up your writing.
+But setting some new year's resolutions can be a great way to get off on the right foot.
+Whether you’re back in the office or still working from home, working for a large publisher or starting your own freelance journey, these resolutions for writers can help freshen up your writing and your routine.

 1. Add more diversity to your sources

 Improving the diversity of sources in your stories allows you to present a more fair and complete picture and ensure your story is relevant to your audiences.
 If it’s not a company initiative, make it a personal one.
 NiemanLab offers four tips for improving your source diversity:

 - Broaden your definition of what makes an expert.

 - Build relationships before you need sources.

 And while you're ensuring your sources are more diverse, it's also important to make sure your content is accessible to a wide audience.
 Here are some tips to make your content more accessible.

 Tip: Need to connect with subject matter experts for your next story?
 Fill out a ProfNet query form to get matched with relevant sources.
 Here are some experts that recently made themselves available to reporters.